pseale/hot-takes-blog/content/posts/expert-wsl.md

 I launch the Ubuntu 20.04 shell in a new tab in Windows Terminal with `CTRL` + `SHIFT` + `2`.
 Windows Terminal is highly configurable, so your hotkeys may vary.

 Small nitpick: there are occasional display bugs in Windows Terminal.
-It's not just you noticing.
+I've noticed too--it's not just you.

 ### WSL: Turning it off and on again

 There are two options here: the one you hope works, and the one you know works.
 WSL's `--shutdown` command is usually effective.

-- `wsl --shutdown` followed by `wsl`
+- The option you hope works: `wsl --shutdown` followed by `wsl`
-- reboot Windows (sorry)
+- The option you know works, for certain: reboot Windows (sorry)

 ### WSL uses RAM